 Welcome to Karachi

 If you are fortunate enough to experience Pakistani hospitality, it can be overwhelming.
 On my most recent arrival in Karachi, my Sindhi journalist colleague Mushtaq Sarki met me at the airport.
 With flowers.
 At 3.a.m.
 “This is our tradition,” he explained.
-When we later realized my son had left his I-Pad on the Turkish Airlines plane, Mushtaq worked his contacts at the airport and the hotel dispatched a car to retrieve it.
+When we later realized my son had left his I-Pad on the Turkish Airlines plane, Mushtaq worked his contacts at the airport and the Marriott hotel in Karachi dispatched a car to retrieve it.
 What are the chances of that happening in any other country?
 Another aspect of the hospitality tradition is showering the guest with gifts, so pack a generous number of gift items from your home country to reciprocate.

 Before visiting Karachi, I highly recommend reading “Instant City,” a book by NPR reporter Steve Inskeep that explains why the place is such a fascinating, hot mess.
 Even if all you see is the streetscape from a fast moving van, armored car or taxi it’s a cultural overload of donkey carts and brightly painted buses and trucks.